blopax/darkly/03_recover_email_in_hidden_field/Ressources/how_to.md

 ## How to avoid it?
 Don't trust user input before handling it with your server even if in a hidden field it can be modified.
+In this specific example the whole recover flow is very poor.